Natsulus/BD-Repo/plugins/BD Utility/README.md

 Contains utility functions used by some of my other plugins.
 Just download it to your plugin folder and it works.
 No need to enable it.

 If you're a plugin developer, feel free to use the utility plugin.
 You can pull out code to avoid dependency if you wish, but please credit.
+You could even copy and paste the entire code to the bottom of your plugin (minus meta tag) to avoid dependency.

 ## Console